hoehermann/purple-gowhatsapp/README.md

-This project is in alpha state.
+This is purple-whatsmeow.
+It is a re-write of [purple-gowhatsapp](https://github.com/hoehermann/purple-gowhatsapp/tree/gowhatsapp), switching back-ends from [go-whatsapp](https://github.com/Rhymen/go-whatsapp) to [whatsmeow](https://github.com/tulir/whatsmeow). whatsmeow has multi-device support.

-It intends to replace https://github.com/hoehermann/purple-gowhatsapp/.
+## Features

-Major differences from the non-multi-device vesion:
+Major differences from the go-whatsapp vesion:

 * Messages are sent asynchronously.
 * Incoming messages are not filtered (whatsmeow keeps track of already received messages internally).